-A. Both you and you child may be unaware there is any problem since a decrease in vision in one eye is often compensated for by the other eye.
+A. Both you and your child may be unaware there is any problem since a decrease in vision in one eye is often compensated for by the other eye.
 If no problems are apparent, your child should receive a careful vision screening between the ages of three and four.

-Q. How can the doctor effectively examine my stubborn two year old?
+Q. How can the doctor effectively examine my stubborn two-year-old?

 A. Patience, and a few tricks of the trade.
 Your child does not have to speak, or even be entirely cooperative to be examined.
 With special eye drops and equipment, the doctor can see into the eye and measure to see if your child needs glasses, even if they can’t read!
-The doctor will also check for any eye misalignment or other ocular problem.
+The doctor will also check for any eye misalignment or other ocular problems.

 Q. Do you prescribe “vision therapy”?

 A. No. Ophthalmologists view the eye as a wonderfully complex organ which is, literally and physically, a direct extension of the brain and neurological (central nervous) system.
-For further information, we strongly recommend a review of the policy statement on learning disabilities and dyslexia published by the American Academy of Ophthalmology and American Academy of Pediatrics.
+For further information, we strongly recommend a review of the policy statement on learning disabilities and dyslexia published by the American Academy of Ophthalmology and the American Academy of Pediatrics.

 Q. My child complains of headaches.
 Is this an eye problem?